Maalai Pozhudhin Mayakathilaey: Soundtrack

+Release

+The first press meet for Maalai Pozhudhin Mayakathilaey was held on 15 February 2012, with Ameer as chief guest.
+The film was released on 27 July 2012, alongside Suzhal, Pollangu, and Pechiyakka Marumagan.
+Despite all four films being low budgeted, the media noted that Maalai Pozhudhin Mayakathilaey generated considerable hype mainly due to the popularity of its music.

 Reception

-A reviewer from Sify.com wrote that Maalai Pozhudhin Mayakathilaey was "back breakingly long and turns out to be a boring affair", continuing to quote that the director had "tried out an experimental film which is preachy, monotonous and moves at snail pace".
+A reviewer from Sify wrote that Maalai Pozhudhin Mayakathilaey was "back breakingly long and turns out to be a boring affair", continuing to quote that the director had "tried out an experimental film which is preachy, monotonous and moves at snail pace".
 The Times of India critic M. Suganth called it a "largely uninteresting — and also a little pretentious — film that fails in execution, the chief culprit being the pacing".
-Behindwoods.com rated it 1.5/5, noting that it was "the weak script and slow pace of the movie that hampers the progress".
-The reviewer further criticized the "documentary feel throughout the film", the characterization as well as the "philosophical lines and preachy dialogues".
-Indiaglitz.com, too, found fault at the film's pace, although the background score by Achu and the cinematography by Gopi Amarnath were applauded.
-Rohit Ramachandran of Nowrunning.com rated it 1.5/5 concluding: "An eventful day in a coffee shop that turns into an uninteresting love-life seminar".
+Karthik Subramanian from The Hindu appreciated Gopi Amarnath's cinematography and some of the cast performances, but criticised all the other aspects, concluding, "Painfully boring script makes the running time of close to two hours feel like an entire day at the cinema".
+Malini Mannath of The New Indian Express wrote, "Experimental in its narrative style, the film is targeted at an elite urban audience.
+But at times, it turns a tad monotonous and bland".